Created from my love of weddings and writing, I started a freelance writing business and christened it Refined Prose.

 Jump to services I offer and contact.

-Fast forward a year, and – from my desire to retain some sanity following the birth of my daughter – it evolved into The Less-Refined Mind, my mouthpiece on life as a wife and parent.
+Fast forward a year, and – from my desire to retain some sanity following the birth of my daughter – it evolved into The Less-Refined Mind, my mouthpiece on life as a wife and parent, but also as a woman and how to focus on living to think better, live better, and feel better.
 (Want to know more about our family?
 Head over to my About Me page for all the goss.)

 But possibly my proudest and most privileged moment was in 2017 when I was invited to participate in a press call with the First Lady of Nigeria and the Minister of Health of Indonesia, during which UNICEF and the World Health Organisation released new breastfeeding research.
 My post on the subject when live the same day the story broke in the UK.